Prag8855/aab/content/guides/german-work-visa.md

     - Your lease and your *[[Wohnungsgeberbestätigung]]*
     - **or** your *[[Anmeldebestätigung]]*
 - **Proof of education** (*Ausbildungsnachweis*)
     If you have a degree or any relevant training, you must bring a proof of education.
+If it's not in English or German, you might need a certified translation.
 This can be...[^28]
     - A degree from a German *Hochschule* or a comparable qualification
     - **or** a degree from a recognised university
     - **or** a completed vocational training